akifcurious/akifcurious/README.md

 ### Hi there 👋

+Thanks for visiting my profile.
+I work as a Technical Consultant at Salesforce.

 <!--
 **akifcurious/akifcurious** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.